PSUmodeling/MM-PIHM/README.md

 The Multi-Modular Penn State Integrated Hydrologic Model (MM-PIHM) is a physically based watershed model with multiple optional modules.
 MM-PIHM is the **sweetest** PIHM, ever!

-The current release contains the source code for PIHM, Flux-PIHM, Flux-PIHM-BGC, and RT-Flux-PIHM.
+The current release contains the source code for PIHM, Flux-PIHM, Flux-PIHM-BGC, and bioRT-Flux-PIHM.

 PIHM is a spatially-distributed, physically based hydrologic model.
 Flux-PIHM adds a land surface model (adapted from the Noah land surface model) to PIHM for the simulation of land surface processes.
 Flux-PIHM-BGC couples Flux-PIHM with a terrestrial ecosystem model (adapted from Biome-BGC) that enables the simulation of carbon and nitrogen cycles.
-RT-Flux-PIHM couples Flux-PIHM with a multicomponent subsurface reactive transport module.
+BioRT-Flux-PIHM couples Flux-PIHM with a multi-component subsurface reactive transport module.
-A deep groundwater module can be turned on for PIHM, Flux-PIHM, and RT-Flux-PIHM.
+A deep groundwater module (DGW) can be turned on for PIHM, Flux-PIHM, and RT-Flux-PIHM.

 MM-PIHM is open source software licensed under the MIT License.
 All bug reports and feature requests should be submitted using the [Issues](https://github.com/PSUmodeling/MM-PIHM/issues) page.

 ## Usage

-The following guide applies to UNIX (include Mac OS) systems.
+The following guide applies to UNIX (including Mac OS) systems.
 For instructions on how to install MM-PIHM on Windows, please refer to this [guide](https://gist.github.com/shiyuning/867d5af0a3a6345b50ec1b193a71e4be).

 ### Installing CVODE